Nexus-Mods/bunny_events/README.md

 A simple wrapper gem to aid with producing events to a message queue, using Bunny, in a standardized and uniform way across multiple microservices.

-Rather than usin Bunny directly, this gem allows an application to define "Event Definitions" which can be defined and published in a modular way.
+Rather than using Bunny directly, this gem allows an application to define "Event Definitions" which can be defined and published in a modular way.
 This ensures that when you are producing a message, your application logic shouldn't care about how the message is produced (E.g. your controller shouldn't care or know anything about what exchange to publish a message to, only the BunnyEvent that has been defined cares)